LINDART: Actual news

-July at GML is designed for the International Young Artists’ Fine Arts Colony – LindArt, an artist-led initiative that we organize since 1994.
+July at GML is designed for the Fine Arts Colony – LindArt, an artist-led initiative that the GML organizes since 1994.
+LindArt is today led by artist and custos Dubravko BAUMGARTNER.
 From a need of professional training of local young talents, LindArt grew into a unique art project/manifestation.

 It strives to provide such a meeting place for emerging artists who are working within the so called “traditional” visual disciplines (painting, drawing, fine print and sculpture), where the participants are offered an opportunity to participate in an activity that is both geographically and conceptually removed from their usual studio practice.